We could find a bunch of AARRR frameworks definition across the internet (Thanks to Google). I don’t intend to create another one here.

 Keep in mind the current product stages and its goal then optimize the metrics.

 This could save you a lot of money.

-With AARRR Framework, we could build a product based on a concrete foundation and minimize the risks by defining what to do to get the business goal and if we’re getting there (metrics).
+With AARRR Framework, we could build a product based on a concrete foundation and minimize the risks by defining what it takes to get the business goal and how to get there (metrics).